hhhapz/website/src/content/site/faq.md

 ## How do I join The Programmer's Hangout GitHub organisation?

 The Programmer's Hangout has an [organisation on GitHub](https://github.com/the-programmers-hangout) and the best part is that you can join it too!
 To get yourself added to the organisation, send your GitHub username to the moderators via @ModMail#8255 and you'll be invited to the organisation.
 You even get a cool little badge on your GitHub profile!

+## I have been banned from the server.
+How can I appeal for an unban?

+The Programmer's Hangout has an [appeals page](/appeals).
+Connect your discord account which has been banned and start an appeal.